jrouleau/gnome-shell-extensions-gravatar/README.md

 ```

 ## Settings
-All settings can be configured from the `gnome-tweak-tool` or `gnome-shell-extension-prefs` tools or from the command line via `dconf`. **Using the frontend/widget is preferred!**
+All settings can be configured from the `gnome-tweaks` or `gnome-shell-extension-prefs` tools or from the command line via `dconf`. **Using the frontend/widget is preferred!**

 #### Email Address: _(default: `null`)_
 ```bash